Bandpass - CHEOPS

-The CHEOPS payload comprises a single, wide-band photometer covering a wavelength range of 0.33 – 1.1 microns (see overview of the CHEOPS Payload) The band pass of CHEOPS is given directly by the product of the optical transmission of the telescope/instrument and the quantum efficiency (QE) of the CHEOPS CCD, and is limited by the former at the short wavelength end of the band and by the latter at the long-wavelength end.
+The CHEOPS payload comprises a single, wide-band photometer covering a wavelength range of 0.33 – 1.1 microns (see overview of the CHEOPS Payload).
+The bandpass is given directly by the product of the optical transmission of the telescope/instrument and the quantum efficiency (QE) of the CHEOPS CCD, and is limited by the former at the short wavelength end of the band and by the latter at the long-wavelength end.

-Shown in Figure 1 is the CHEOPS band pass normalised to its peak value as a function of wavelength: overplotted are the equivalent curves for other exoplanet missions together with the spectral energy distributions (SED) of a Teff~5500K and Teff~4500K (left hand panel) dwarf star, and band passes of the BVRI filter set, together with GAIA (right hand panel).
+Figure 1 shows the bandpass normalised to its peak value as a function of wavelength: overplotted are the equivalent curves for other exoplanet missions together with the spectral energy distributions (SED) of a Teff~5500K and Teff~4500K (left hand panel) dwarf star, and the BVRI filters and Gaia bandpasses (right hand panel).